Throughout this innovative program, you will benefit from extensive hands-on experience needed to work in "state of the art" meat cutting facilities.

 A two-week practicum is an integral part of the program.
 It provides you with the opportunity to apply theory to practice.
-You will also have the opportunity to further develop your skills by working in the Saskatchewan Polytechnic meat market.
+You will also have the opportunity to further develop your skills by practicing your new skills with Saskatchewan Polytechnic Food Services.

 Employers and/or supervisors of the practicum may require a Criminal Record Check and/or security clearance before you can complete the program requirements.